A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Semiregular zeros of smooth mappings

-\begin{definition}[Dimension of a Zero] For $\F = \C$ or $\R$, let $\bdx_*$ be a zero of a smooth mapping $\bdf\,:\,\Omega\subset\F^m\,\rightarrow\,\F^n$.
-If there is an open neighborhood $\Dl$ of $\bdx_*$ in $\F^m$ such that $\Dl\cap\bdf^{-1}(\bdo) = \phi(\Lambda)$ where $\bdz \mapsto \phi(\bdz)$ is a differentiable injective mapping defined in a connected open set $\Lambda$ in $\F^k$ for a certain $k > 0$ with $\phi(\bdz_*) = \bdx_*$ and $\rank{\phi_\bdz(\bdz_*)} = k$, then the {\em dimension} of $\bdx_*$ as a zero of $\bdf$ is defined as
+\begin{definition}[Dimension of a Zero] For $\F\,=\C$ or $\R$, let $\bdx_*$ be a zero of a smooth mapping $\bdf\,:\,\Omega\subset\F^m\,\rightarrow\,\F^n$.
+If there is an open neighborhood $\Dl\subset\Omega$ of $\bdx_*$ in $\F^m$ such that $\Dl\cap\bdf^{-1}(\bdo)\,=\,\phi(\Lambda)$ where $\bdz\,\mapsto\,\phi(\bdz)$ is a differentiable injective mapping defined in a connected open set $\Lambda$ in $\F^k$ for a certain $k\,>\,0$ with $\phi(\bdz_*)\,=\,\bdx_*$ and $\rank{\phi_\bdz(\bdz_*)}\,=\,k$, then the {\em dimension} of $\bdx_*$ as a zero of $\bdf$ is defined as

-As a special case, an isolated zero is of dimension $0$. \end{definition}
+As a special case, an isolated zero is of dimension zero. \end{definition}

 A so-defined $k$-dimensional zero $\bdx_*$ is on a smooth submanifold of dimension $k$ in $\F^m$.
-If the dimension $\dm_\bdf(\bdx_*)$ is well-defined, then $\phi_\bdz(\bdz_*)$ in Definition~\ref{d:dz} is of full column rank and there is an open neighborhood $\Lambda_*\subset\Lambda$ of $\bdz_*$ such that $\rank{\phi_\bdz(\hat\bdz)}\,\equiv\,k$ \,for all \,$\hat\bdz\in\Lambda_*$.
+If the dimension $\dm_\bdf(\bdx_*)$ is well-defined, then $\phi_\bdz(\bdz_*)$ in Definition~\ref{d:dz} is of full column rank and there is an open neighborhood $\Lambda_*\subset\Lambda$ of $\bdz_*$ such that $\rank{\phi_\bdz(\hat\bdz)}\,\equiv\,k$ for all $\hat\bdz\in\Lambda_*$.
 Namely {\em the dimension of a zero is locally invariant}.
-We shall also say every $\bdx\in\phi(\Lambda_*)$ is {\em in the same branch} of zeros as $\bdx_*$ and, if a zero $\tilde\bdx$ is in the same branch of $\bdx_*$, every zero $\hat\bdx$ in the same branch of $\tilde\bdx$ is in the same branch of $\bdx_*$.
+We shall also say every $\bdx\,\in\,\phi(\Lambda_*)$ is {\em in the same branch} of zeros as $\bdx_*$ and, if a zero $\tilde\bdx$ is in the same branch of $\bdx_*$, every zero $\hat\bdx$ in the same branch of $\tilde\bdx$ is in the same branch of $\bdx_*$.

-A zero $\bdx_*$ of the mapping $\bdx\mapsto\bdf(\bdx)$ is {\em regular}, also known as {\em nonsingular}, if the Jacobian $\bdf_\bdx(\bdx_*)$ has a trivial $\cK(\bdf_\bdx(\bdx_*))=\{\bdo\}$.
-Otherwise the zero is said to be {\em singular}.
-Such a regular zero $\bdx_*$ is always isolated and $0$-dimensional.
-Namely, the nullity of the Jacobian $\bdf_\bdx(\bdx_*)$ and the dimension $\dm_\bdf(\bdx_*)$ are identical (and equal to $0$).
-This characteristic of regularity can naturally be extended to nonisolated zeros for being {\em semiregular} as defined below.
-Semiregularity turns out to be a crucial property that commonly occurs in solving nonlinear systems as we shall elaborate throughout this paper.
+An isolated zero $\bdx_*$ of $\bdf$ is regular if its dimension $0$ is identical to the nullity of the Jacobian $\bdf_\bdx(\bdx_*)$.
+This characteristic of regularity can naturally be generalized to zeros of higher dimensions for being semiregular as defined below.
+There are tremendous advantages in computing semiregular zeros as we shall elaborate throughout this paper.